datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 ### Sort BAM file by coordinates

-Next we sort the BAM file using the `sort` command from `samtools`.
-Note that as second parameter, we give the filename of the desired output file *without* the `.bam` part:
+Next we sort the BAM file using the `sort` command from `samtools`. `-o` tells the command where to write the output.

 ~~~
-$ samtools sort results/bam/SRR097977.aligned.bam results/bam/SRR097977.aligned.sorted
+$ samtools sort -o results/bam/SRR097977.aligned.sorted.bam results/bam/SRR097977.aligned.bam
 ~~~
 {: .bash}